IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

       3 |   Austin |      Bob | 9848022330 |   45000
 ```

-You have you non-persistent Caasandra cluster ready!!
+You now have a non-persistent Caasandra cluster ready!!

 **If you want to create persistent Cassandra clusters, pelase move forward.
 Before proceeding to the next steps, delete your Cassandra Replication Controller.**